AlcoholRehabHelp Logo

 Alcoholic Liver Cirrhosis vs. Non-Alcoholic Liver Cirrhosis

-Alcoholic liver cirrhosis and non-alcoholic liver cirrhosis both occur from cirrhosis of the liver.
+Alcoholic liver cirrhosis and non-alcoholic liver cirrhosis both occur from liver cirrhosis.
 However, the difference in both conditions is in their causes.

-However, other factors not related to alcoholism can make someone vulnerable to non-alcoholic liver cirrhosis.
-Cirrhosis of the liver that is not caused by drinking is called non-alcoholic liver cirrhosis.
+Chronic excessive alcohol intake causes alcoholic liver cirrhosis.
+However, other factors unrelated to alcoholism can make someone vulnerable to non-alcoholic liver cirrhosis.

 • Being overweight or obese